-For residential property, there are various bands and rates from 2% up to 12%.
-There is no SDLT charge if the purchase price is £125,000 or less, and thereafter SDLT is payable at each rate on the portion of the purchase price which falls within each band.
+For residential property, there are various bands and rates from 0% up to 12%.
+Reduced rates of SDLT apply for residential properties purchased from 8 July 2020 until 30 September 2021 inclusive.
+Until 30 June 2021 SDLT will only be due on the amount paid for the property above £500,000 and from 1 July to 30 September 2021 SDLT will only be due on the amount paid for the property above £250,000.
+On 1 October 2021 the reduced rates will revert to the rates of SDLT that were in place prior to 8 July 2020.
 Additional SDLT of 3% may apply to the purchase of additional residential properties.

-As announced in the Autumn Budget, from 22 November 2017 first-time buyers paying £300,000 or less for a residential property will pay no SDLT.
-First-time buyers paying between £300,000 and £500,000 will pay SDLT at 5% on the amount of the purchase price in excess of £300,000.

 Different rules apply in Scotland and Wales, where the Land and Buildings Transaction Tax (LBTT) and Land Transaction Tax (LTT) apply respectively, with different rules, rates and thresholds applying for both non-residential and residential properties.